 Also, the SWOT”s should be effectively pointed out so that the resultant steps are properly performed.

 Elements of SWOT Analysis

 The strong points of the business strategy of any business are directly linked to the resources and experience level available to it.
-Greater the number and power of resources, greater are the chances to do some business (and yeah, to earn a lot of bucks too)!
-Resources include financial resources (sources of incomes), physical resources (importance of location, natural factors) and human resources (employees).
+The greater the number and power of resources, the greater the chances to do some business (and yeah, to earn a lot of bucks too)!
+Resources include financial resources (sources of income), physical resources (importance of location, natural factors), and human resources (employees).